-Child aged 6 - 17 years: Recommended starting dose of Adaflex tablet: 1 - 2 mg 30-60 minutes before bedtime.
+Adaflex® is licensed for the treatment of insomnia in children and adolescents aged 6-17 years with ADHD, where sleep hygiene measures have been insufficient.
+The recommended starting dose of Adaflex® is 1-2 mg 30-60 minutes before bedtime.
 The dose of Adaflex® can be increased by 1 mg every week until effect up to a maximum 5 mg per day, independent of age.

-Use outside of this licensing would be off-label prescribing.
+The lowest effective dose should be sought.
+Use outside of this licensing would be off-label.

 Adaflex® tablets are licensed to be crushed and mixed with water directly before the administration.
 Food can enhance the increase in plasma melatonin concentration.
 Intake of melatonin with carbohydrate-rich meals may impair blood glucose control for several hours.
-It is recommended that food is not consumed 2 hours before and 2 hours after Adaflex tablets1.
+It is recommended that food is not consumed 2 hours before and 2 hours after Adaflex tablets.

-For Ceyesto® 3mg tablets:2

-For the treatment of insomnia in children and adolescents aged 6-17 years with ADHD the dose is 3mg to be taken 30-60 minutes before bedtime.
-Ceyesto® is suitable only when the lowest effective dose has been established to be 3mg.
-Maximum licensed dose is 3mg.
-Use outside of this licensing would be off-label prescribing.
+- Ceyesto® 3mg tablets are licensed for the treatment of insomnia in children and adolescents aged 6-17 years with ADHD, where sleep hygiene measures have been insufficient.
+The dose is 3mg to be taken 30-60 minutes before bedtime.
+The maximum licensed dose is 3mg.
+Use outside of this licensing would be off-label. - Syncrodin® is only licensed for the short-term treatment of jet-lag in adults.

-For immediate release film-coated tablets (Syncrodin®):3

 The standard licensed dose for the short-term treatment of jet-lag in adults is 3mg daily for a maximum of 5 days.
 The SPC states the dose can be increased to 6mg daily if the standard dose does not alleviate symptoms.